alanesq/CameraWifiMotion/readme.txt

 Note: As I discovered myself, it is vital that the ESP has a good 5volt supply (at least 0.5amp capable - although it draws around
       100mA most of the time) otherwise you get all sorts of weird things happening including very slow network response times.
+      The esp camera board also seems very sensitive to what is around the antenna and this can cause wifi to slow or stop. e.g. I mounted the camera on a strip board and this was enough to stop wifi responding.

 -----------------